 ALL visitors attending an Underground Tour need to report to Reception upon arrival to be issued with their timed Miner’s Check (even if you have pre-booked online).
 Without this we cannot admit you underground.

 On weekends and school holidays, half of our tours are reserved for arrivals on the day.
-Please note that during school holidays we advise you to arrive early (we open at 10am) to book your places, as the underground tours are often all fully booked up by midday.
+Please note that during school holidays we advise you to arrive early (we open at 10am) to book your places, as the underground tours have limited availability.

 During term-time weekdays we reserve two pre-bookable timeslots (11am & 2:30pm), however you will still be able to book on arrival (dependent on demand and capacity) Wednesday-Sunday.